MohammadHashmi/JS-Basic/README.md

 # JS-Basic
-Some very basic programming problems with javascript
+Some very basic programming problems with javascript.
+Mostly from leetcode.